7 Essential Books about Emotional Intelligence

 -Wayde Goodall-

-This is one of the most interesting and useful Emotional Intelligence books for those who have children at home or who work in the world of education.
-Through the pages of this book we will learn how to communicate a little better with our children and, in turn, we will build more rewarding relationships where we can provide them with strategies and skills with which to improve their relationship with others.
 It is a very educational option that invites us to reflect on many different issues.
 It puts us in very real situations where sometimes as adults we feel a bit powerless, for example when it comes to managing tantrums or conflicts between siblings or our children’s classmates.
-Like we say, it’s a very useful option and a very rewarding and enriching read.
+As we say, it’s a very useful option and a very rewarding and enriching read.

 6.”The Resounding Leader Creates More” by Daniel Goleman, Richard Boyatzis and Annie McKee

 Mark Twain once said, “I don’t know if the world is governed by intelligent people who tease us or by imbeciles who speak seriously”.
 Many of us will have thought the same as Mr.Twain, because sometimes our leaders, whether in the sphere of work or in the political arena governing their countries, don’t seem to demonstrate sufficient skills to guide or inspire us.
-This book invites us to reflect on these things and others.
-The true leader isn’t always known for his talent or his technical mastery.
-What’s more, maybe even we, in our attempt to succeed in a given setting by directing a group of people, cannot seem to reach them.
-We can’t transmit sufficient energy and passion despite our qualifications and our technical skills.

-We lack sufficient skills to create an effective leadership for managing emotions and enhancing positive feelings in teams.
+We lack sufficient skills to create effective leadership for managing emotions and enhancing positive feelings in teams.
 Just as Goleman explained, it’s all about creating resonance.
 This book should always be on our study desk because it really does inspire and teach us.

 elsa punset emotional intelligence

 This book is a little delight that does us good in any situation and at any time.
 It will undoubtedly inspire us to delve a little deeper into Emotional Intelligence.
-In it, Elsa Punset, immerses us in a more personal vision on the subject through their own experiences in children’s education and in the building up of their adult personalities, together with all the emotions and conflicts that arise in this process.
-It is more a manual than a book, a personal journey explaining how we can weather the storms of life.
-Where any emotional navigator will adjust his own compass to guide his path, find his balance, and find a blessing.
+In it, Elsa Punset immerses us in a more personal vision of the subject through their own experiences in children’s education and in the building up of their adult personalities, together with all the emotions and conflicts that arise in this process.

 “Knowing oneself allows us to discover the sources of our happiness, our anger and our pain in order to be able to live with ourselves and others harmoniously and fully”